-Judith Troeth AM - Liberal Senator for Victoria in the Federal Government for 18 years, the first female Member of Parliament in the Agricultural portfolio, as Parliamentary Secretary to the Minister for Agriculture, Fisheries and Foresty from 1997 to 2004.
+Liberal Senator for Victoria in the Federal Government for 18 years, Judith Troeth AM the first female Member of Parliament in the Agricultural portfolio, as Parliamentary Secretary to the Minister for Agriculture, Fisheries and Foresty from 1997 to 2004.
 She has also been Chair and Deputy Chair of a number of Senate Committees.
 Currently Chair of the Austin Health Board.

-Jennifer Westacott - Chief Executive of the Business Council of Australia since 2011.
+Jennifer Westacott has served as the Chief Executive of the Business Council of Australia since 2011.
 For over 20 years Jennifer occupied critical leadership positions in the New South Wales and Victorian governments.
 She was the Director of Housing and the Secretary of Education in Victoria, and most recently was the Director-General of the New South Wales Department of Infrastructure, Planning and Natural Resources.
 From 2005 to 2011 Jennifer was a senior partner and Board Director at KPMG.
 She is also a National Fellow of the Institute of Public Administration Australia and a Fellow of the Australian Institute of Company Directors and since 2013 has been a Non-Executive Director of Wesfarmers Limited and Chair of the Mental Health Council of Australia.

-Dr Ian Watt AO
+Dr Ian Watt AC

 Professor Craig Jeffrey

-Professor Craig Jeffrey - Director of the Australia India Institute, Professor of Human Geography at The University of Melbourne.
+Professor Craig Jeffery is Director of the Australia India Institute, Professor of Human Geography at the University of Melbourne.
 He is former Professor of Development Geography at the University of Oxford and Official Fellow of St. John's College.
 He is a leading authority on South Asian youth and also writes on Indian democracy, educational transformation, globalization, and the 'social revolution' that he sees occurring across India in the Twenty-First Century.
 Professor Jeffrey is currently leading a large project funded by the Economic and Social Research Council on educated unemployed youth in South Asia.
 Craig Jeffrey was recently elected a Fellow of the Academy of Social Sciences and, in addition to his academic work, is a regular contributor to BBC Radio 4, Times Literary Supplement, and The Guardian.